IBM/node-sdk-core/README.md

 This indicates that IAM token authentication is to be used.
 Users can pass in an `iam_apikey` or an `iam_access_token`.
 If an API key is used, the SDK will manage the token for the user.
 In either case, the SDK will generate a Bearer Auth header to send with requests to the service.

 ### icp4d
 This indicates that the service is an instance of ICP4D, which has its own version of token authentication.
-Users can pass in a `username` and `password`, or an `icp_access_token`.
+Users can pass in a `username` and `password`, or an `icp4d_access_token`.
 If a username and password is given, the SDK will manage the token for the user.
 A `url` is **required** for this type.
 In order to use an SDK-managed token with ICP4D authentication, this option **must** be passed in.

 ## Available Modules